 Students' understanding of content will be assessed by their teacher in class as they complete any written work and contribute to discussions.
-There will also be 'true or false' quizzes during lessons and Google form knowledge checkers throughout the year, to ensure students are understanding the key content.
+There will also be 'true or false' quizzes during lessons and Google form knowledge checkers throughout the year, to ensure students are understanding the key content and able to share their views and feedback on their learning.